June 10, 2025, 3:13 am | Read time: 4 minutes

 - Black spot appears on the upper side of the leaves as irregularly shaped, sooty-looking black-gray spots, which may be surrounded by a yellowish halo.

-- Gray mold leaves brown, dead spots on leaves, buds, and flowers, which are eventually covered by a mouse-gray fungal mat.
+- Gray mold leaves brown, dead spots on leaves, buds, and flowers.
+These are eventually covered by a mouse-gray fungal mat.

 Preventing Rose Rust: 6 Tips for Healthy Roses